AlessandroMarcellettiUnicam1/Execution-script-REST-WEB3/README.md

 ## Initial Setup and Reset

 1. **Database Cleanup:**
-   Connect to MongoDBCompass and drop all ChorChain databases.
+   Connect to MongoDBCompass and create a ChorChain database.
+If it exists, drop all the ChorChain databases.
    **Note:** The `admin` database cannot be deleted.

 2. **Start the Server:**